blocky/attestation-service-examples/coin_prices_from_coingecko/README.md

 Now that you have successfully run the example, you can start modifying it to fit your own needs.
-For example, you can try passing in different parameters to `oracleFunc`, or changing out the API endpoint in `getPrice` to fetch data from a different API, or even multiple APIs.
+For example, you can try passing in different parameters to `priceFunc`, or changing out the API endpoint in `getPriceFromCoinGecko` to fetch data from a different API, or even multiple APIs.
 You may also want to explore the [Hello World - Bringing A Blocky AS Function Call Attestation On Chain](../hello_world_on_chain/README.md) example to learn you can bring the `Price` struct into a smart contract.